Tilden Regional Park: Location

 Tilden Park is largely located within unincorporated areas of Contra Costa County, while parts of the park are within the cities of Oakland and Berkeley.
 Its steep valleys and dense stands of timber offer a rare wilderness experience so close to the city.
 Its high ridges and peaks give wide views over the San Francisco Bay and inland across other preserved land to Mount Diablo.

 The eastern limit of the park is approximately at the crest of the San Pablo Ridge.
 The western boundary nearly follows the crest of the Berkeley Hills.

 Parts of the park land had previously been cleared for agricultural use.
 In many places, exotic trees such as eucalyptus were planted.
 There are also some relatively recently planted stands of giant sequoia.
 However, current conservation efforts are aimed at restoring native vegetation as much as possible, and significant parts of the park are covered in native coastal scrub.
 The East Bay Regional Parks District uses grazing as a means of vegetation reduction, with a herd of goats grazing each summer in Tilden.

-AC Transit bus line 67 from the Berkeley BART station runs into the park on weekends.
-The bus line stops at the Tilden Nature Area/Little Farm, Lone Oak Road, Lake Anza/Merry-Go-Round, and the Brazilian Room/Botanic Garden before returning to Berkeley.
+Until 2020, AC Transit bus line 67 from the Berkeley BART station runs into the park on weekends.
+The bus line stopped at the Tilden Nature Area/Little Farm, Lone Oak Road, Lake Anza/Merry-Go-Round, and the Brazilian Room/Botanic Garden before returning to Berkeley.
+Since COVID-related service cutbacks, there has been no service to the park.